mailman-sam/mcore/README.md

 4.  **Access your app:** Your app should be live at `https://yourusername.github.io/mcore/` within a few minutes.

-**Important Note on Tailwind CSS CDN Warning:**
-You might see a console warning: `cdn.tailwindcss.com should not be used in production.` This is an optimization suggestion.
-For a small, static project like this hosted on GitHub Pages, the performance impact is usually negligible, and the site will function correctly.
-To remove this warning and optimize CSS size, you would typically set up a local build process using Node.js and Tailwind CLI to purge unused CSS, then deploy the optimized CSS file.
-This is outside the scope of basic setup but is a recommended next step for larger projects.

 ## Usage

 Simply open the `index.html` file in your browser (or navigate to your deployed GitHub Pages URL).

 * **Navigation:** Use the links in the header to jump between Calendar, Resources, Acronyms, and Pay Periods.

-* **Theme Toggle:** Click the moon/sun icon in the header to switch between light and dark modes.
+* **Theme Toggle:** Click the circle/dot icon in the header to switch between light and dark modes.

-* **Calendar:** Use the "Previous", "Next", and "Current Year" buttons to navigate years.
+* **Calendar:** Use the "Previous", "Next", "Current Year", and "Today" buttons to navigate years.
 Select a carrier color button (or "All") to view specific schedules.
 Click on a highlighted Federal Holiday to see more information.

-* **Pay Periods:** Use the "Previous Year", "Next Year", and "Current Year" buttons to browse pay periods by year.
+* **Pay Periods:** Use the "Previous Year", "Next Year", "Current Year", and "Today" buttons to browse pay periods by year.
 The current pay period row will be highlighted.

 * **Acronyms:** Use the search bar to filter acronyms by term or meaning.
 Use the "Sort A-Z" and "Sort Z-A" buttons to reorder the list.